PreAngel/preangel.github.io/docs/_posts/2025-10-24-company-of-one-rebuilt-video-ai-platform.md

 Season 2 of LeyLine is not a rebuild.
 It is a rollout.
 The product is live in private hands.
 The first creators are already making their dream shows with a fraction of the budget and none of the begging.
 Our north star is simple: **storytellers publish every week**, not every year.
 Movies used to be a miracle.
 Now they are a workflow.
 Campaign videos used to be out of reach, now they can be generated at anyone's fingertips.

 If I can vibe-code the vibe-filming tool in a month—with no training, no budget, just anger and persistence—then anyone with a story can vibe-film their blockbuster today.

-So.
 ---

 ## 13) Walk Through That Door

 Join the Vibe Filming Revolution - Work with an AI crew that understands story.